MadhavKrishanGoswami/Lighthouse/README.md

 State changes, logs, and update processes are streamed back to the TUI for instant visibility, helping you stay in control at all times.

 ➡️ Learn more about the architecture in [ARCHITECTURE.md](https://github.com/MadhavKrishanGoswami/Lighthouse/blob/main/docs/ARCHITECTURE.md).

 ---

-## 🤝 Contributing

-We welcome contributions from the community!
-Whether you’re fixing bugs, suggesting improvements, or adding new features, your input helps make Lighthouse better for everyone.

-Please fork the repository, submit a pull request, or open an issue labeled “enhancement.”

-➡️ See how you can contribute in [CONTRIBUTING.md](https://github.com/MadhavKrishanGoswami/Lighthouse/blob/main/docs/CONTRIBUTING.md).

----